 It’s picking time!
 Peaches are ready to harvest when:

-- There is no more green on the fruit
+- There’s no more green color on the fruit

 - They come off easily with a slight twist